Acrobat Ants Identification Guide

 +

-Acrobat ants get their name from their defensive behavior.
-When disturbed, they raise their heart-shaped abdomen up and over their thorax, resembling an acrobat performing a backbend.
-This distinctive posture makes them easy to identify among other household ant species.
+Acrobat ants get their name from how they act when threatened.
+They raise their heart-shaped abdomen up and over their body, like an acrobat doing a backbend.
+This pose makes them easy to spot among other household ants.

 Do acrobat ants damage wood like termites?